JiangXL/BIO206-15/12_Cytoskeleton&Cell Movement I.md

 the other end shrinks resulting in a section of filament seemingly "moving" across a stratum or the cytosol.
-This is due to the constant removal of the protein subunits from these filaments at one end of the filament while protein subunits are constantly added at the other end.
+This is due to the constant removal of the protein subunits from these filaments at one end of the filament while protein subunits are constantly added at the other end.(缺张图)

 > Actin monomer availability controls actin filament assembly. ?